MontyCoder0701/anti-bait/README.md

 # Anti-Bait 📰

-Uses Python ML to detect fake news.
+Uses Python ML to detect biased news.
 The data to train this program is provided in the file **news.csv**.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)